 a.
-Every use of physical restraint shall be documented in writing and reported to the Office of Student Services and the immediate supervisor of the principal/head of school, including a basic description of what transpired, the name of the student restrained, the name of the staff member who restrained the student, the name(s) of any other staff member(s) who observed the restraint, and the name(s) of any other witnesses.
+Every use of physical restraint shall be documented in writing and reported to the Office of Student Services, the superintendent or designee, and the principal/head of school, including a basic description of what transpired, the name of the student restrained, the name of the staff member who restrained the student, the name(s) of any other staff member(s) who observed the restraint, and the name(s) of any other witnesses.